Instructions for authors

 • The Journal accepts images of interest accompanied by a short commentary.
 The aim of this section is to demonstrate and illustrate an educational message, rather than just to demonstrate dramatic pathology.
 Images can be submitted as a multi-panel with a series of scans/photographs in order to support the message presented in the narrative.

-• The submitted manuscript should be no longer than 250 words.
+• The submitted manuscript should be no longer than 250 words for the main body of the text, references excluded.

 • Abstracts are not included.